Portugal & The Picos de Europa

 What are the highlights?
 From the passes and gorges of the Picos de Europa to the sun-kissed peaks of Portugal's Serra da Estrela, there's no shortage of memorable mountain riding.
 For many people, the flowing ride along the Douro Valley, the heart of the port-growing region, might be the stand-out section of on-bike fun… unless you take your rest day there, to take the historic train or a river cruise through this amazing landscape.
 Then there are the historic castles and cathedrals to visit, the panoramic viewpoints… even a cheese museum, if you want to see something a little bit different.

 Why seven days?
-The Brittany Ferries service to Santander (leaving Poole on a Sunday, returning to Portsmouth the following Monday) gives you eight days to explore in Spain and Portugal.
-This route guides you through the incredible and varied landscapes, with one day in hand to take off the bike – or riding more in a particular region – at any point that takes your fancy.
+The Brittany Ferries service to Santander (leaving Plymouth on a Sunday, returning to Plymouth the following Monday) gives you eight days to explore in Spain and Portugal.
+This route guides you through the incredible and varied landscapes, with one day in hand to take a rest day off the bike – or to ride more in a particular region, picking up a route from the daytrips section.
+You can add this two-night stop into the route at any point that takes your fancy.

 How is it supplied?
-Just download the GPX files and install them in your sat nav.
-Garmin or BMW Navigator users should download the complete file, which comes with additional waypoints for the various attractions that aren't directly on the route; TomTom users (or riders using a GPX compatible phone app like Scenic or MyRouteApp Navigator) should download the individual files.
-I also supply a tour pack of day-by-day route notes and marked-up maps (not sold separately).
-Garmin/BMW users can order it at the same time as downloading the routes; TomTom users should use the "Contact" section to arrange it.
+You can simply download the GPX files and install them in your sat nav.
+Garmin or BMW Navigator users should download the complete file; TomTom users (or riders using a GPX compatible phone app like Calimoto, Scenic or MyRouteApp Navigator) should download the individual files.
+However, I strongly recommend getting the tour pack of day-by-day route notes and marked-up maps (not sold separately).

 Download the tour